 What’s your favourite vegan book?
 Let me know in the comments!

-NB: We received a free copy of ‘Kiss or Cook?’ in exchange for an honest review.
+NB: I received a free copy of ‘Kiss or Cook?’ in exchange for an honest review.
 I hope you like it!